Your Safety Jester drives:

 Bridges power dynamics

-Sitting in a neutral position, Your Safety Jester connects employees and leaders, enabling candid interaction in a lighter, less confrontational way.
+Sitting in a neutral position, your Jester connects employees and leaders, enabling candid interaction in a lighter, less confrontational way.
 He does not advise you in how to be a better leader, or what do decide, but only displays wants, needs, suggestions and calls for action from the workfloor to the boardroom.
 And vice versa.

 Fuels better decisions